Best Cat Cafes in Yokohama, Japan

 1pm-8pm (closed some Thursdays)

-What to Expect at a Cat Cafe
+Inside a Cat Cafe

 You will remove your shoes at the entrance, wash your hands, and enter a carpeted space with cat trees, shelves, and cozy nooks.
 Cats roam freely and approach visitors on their own terms.
 Staff will explain the rules — typically no picking up cats, no flash photography, and gentle touches only.
 Most cafes serve drinks and light snacks while you watch the cats play and nap.